Codesee-io/examples/nestjs-otel-lib-example/README.md

 [tracing.ts](src/tracing.ts): It loads in required otel packages to be able to send Traces data to Codesee.

-[main.ts](src/main.ts): Load in the `tracking.ts` and starts it.
+[main.ts](src/main.ts): Loads in the `tracing.ts` and starts it.
 Make sure to import tracing module before any other modules.

 [env-example](env-example): Copy this file as `.env` and update its content to fill in required CodeSee token.